This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 I’m a huge fan of Art Deco architecture.
 It might be because I have a background in graphic design, but I just can’t help but love the grandeur and glamour that comes along with this architectural style.

 The Art Deco district lines Ocean Drive along South Beach.
 Most of the buildings in this historic district are just a few stories tall and have strangely charming combination of 1930s Art Deco and bright neon lights.
-If you want to learn about each of these unique buildings, try a South Beach art deco walking tour.

 This area is also where you’ll find a whole bunch of nightclubs and beach bars.
 It can be rather trashy, but if that’s your thing, then by all means go back at night time, purchase some overpriced drinks, and listen to blaring club music until the early hours.